soyart/nexpr/README.md

 - Entrypoints `entrypoints`

+  Top-level Nix and NixOS expressions.
-  Some top-level Nix expressions.
-The convention is that each entrypoint is machine-specific, and should be the only nexpr files imported by the system's `configuration.nix`.
+  The convention is that each entrypoint is machine-specific, replacing vanilla system's `configuration.nix`.

-  If Nix Flakes are used, entrypoints should contain `flake.nix` and `flake.lock`.
+  > If Nix Flakes are used, entrypoints should
+  > contain `flake.nix` and `flake.lock`.

 - Modules `modules`